Esri/geotour-js/README.md

 | `stopNameField`     | Override the field to use for reading the point's name to display on the map. | `Name` |
 | `stopSequenceField` | Override the field to use for reading the point's sequence in the tour. | `Sequence` |

-The above settings may also be read from the URL's Query String, but values passed to the API constructor will take precedence.
+The above parameters may also be read from the URL's Query String.
+Parameters passed to the URL will override parameters passed to the API constructor.
+To prevent the URL parameters overriding the constructor parameters, use `allowURLParameters` in the constructor.

-The following settings may also be provided to the API constructor:
+The following settings may also be provided to the API constructor only:

 | Parameter           | Value | Default |
 | ------------------- | ----- | ------- |